 - Use Coconut Sugar in place of the Monkfruit Sweetener.
 This is the main modification to make these Paleo Scones.
 This will make your dough slightly darker in color and a bit more crumbly.
 Take a look at the photo below to see the Paleo Scones side by side with the Monkfruit Scones (Paleo Scones are on the Left.
 Monkfruit Scones are on the Right)

-ARE THESE SCONES KETO?
+ARE THESE STRAWBERRY SCONES KETO?

 No, but they are Low Carb.
 The addition of 1/3 cup of Arrowroot Starch is not Keto.
 1/3 cup of Arrowroot Starch has 37 grams of carbohydrates and only 1.3 grams of dietary fiber.
 There are 8 servings so that is about 4.25 grams of added carbohydrate per scone.

-EXPERT TIPS AND TRICKS
+RECIPE TIPS AND TRICKS

 - Make sure you are using Blanched Almond Flour (NOT Almond Meal).
 Almond Meal still has the skins on and will result in a heavier, dense scone that crumbles more easily.

-- The egg MUST be at room temperature to achieve the desired texture.
+- The egg must be at room temperature to achieve the desired texture.

 - Once you form the scones and slice, place the baking sheet in the freezer for 10 to 15 minutes before moving the individual scones around the baking sheet.
 This will help prevent them from breaking.

-- Allow the scones to cool COMPLETELY on an elevated cooling rack before eating or storing.
+- Allow the scones to cool completely on an elevated cooling rack before eating or storing.

 - Store leftover (cooled) strawberry scones loosely wrapped in tin foil on the counter (for up to two days).